umoazzam/coms-4156-group-project/README.md

 For project management and task tracking, we used Notion.
 You can find the project board here: [T2: First Iteration Project Board](https://www.notion.so/27bb9d8608c380aaaeb7f3426296a032?v=27bb9d8608c381eab889000c5e024d6d&source=copy_link)

 ### Testing Framework
 For unit testing, we utilized JUnit and Mockito.
-Integration tests can be added in future iterations.
-We also used Postman for API endpoint testing.
+We also used Postman for API endpoint/integration testing.
 Our test cases are located in the `src/test/java/com/columbia/coms4156/citationservice/src/test` directory.

 For branch coverage analysis, we used JaCoCo.
 To generate a branch coverage report, run the following Maven command: